jbrooks036/dotnet_curriculum/24-views-and-controllers/README.md

   * Supports use of embedded C# inside html-syntax files using Razor syntax.
   * Razor engine then interprets html with embedded C# into pure html file - this happens on the server, before html reaches browser
   * `@` delimits C# code and prefixes C# variables
+     * Even classes can be dynamic: `@class` does not call C# class, but escapes .css class.
   * .cshtml files can be shared by multiple views, e.g.
    * `_Layout`
    * `_Partials`
+     * "Partial" = view not rendered by Controller, but called by other views
 * Q: What is the syntax for injecting a View into layout?
 * A: `@RenderBody()` helper function ("lazy evaluator")
     * Waits until last minute, when view is thrown at it during rendering of `Index`.